13 Patchouli Essential Oil Benefits for the Free-Spirited (Updated April 2020)

 For centuries, patchouli essential oil has been known to be a great natural aphrodisiac, which means that it's a great sexual stimulant.
 It is believed to help boost sensual energy and libido in both men and women by helping stimulate the release of sexual hormones, estrogen, and testosterone.
 In fact, the oil is said to have been used by Indians in the ancient days in the practice of Tantric Sex.

 It is also known as a natural remedy for impotence.
-Adults who are facing issues in the sack such as erectile dysfunction, low libido, low sex drive or even sex-related anxieties will be able to help relieve their issues with the application of patchouli essential oil.
-The best part is: it is au naturale.
-There is no fear about any side effects!
+Adults who are facing issues in the sack such as erectile dysfunction, low libido, low sex drive or even sex-related anxieties, will be able to help relieve their issues with the use of patchouli essential oil.

 4. A Natural Deodorant

 Body odor is an everyday issue that needs resolving.
 It's always important to stay clean and smell good.
-Patchouli oil makes for a great and natural deodorant that you should give a try!
+Patchouli oil makes for a great and natural deodorant that you should try!

-Patchouli essential oil has a very strong and musky fragrance which is why it is a popular ingredient in perfumes and is used as a natural deodorant in many countries around the globe.
+Patchouli essential oil has a very strong and musky fragrance, which is why it is a popular ingredient in perfumes and is used as a natural deodorant in many countries around the globe.
 The smell of patchouli oil is so strong that it's recommended to dilute it first before using.
-It's distinctive and strong smell will easily overpower body odors naturally!
-In addition, its antifungal and antibacterial properties make it an even better natural deodorant.
-The smell, however, is sometimes too strong and distinct that other people may find it unpleasant, so use sparingly.
+Its distinctive and strong smell will easily overpower body odors the all-natural way!

 5. An Insect Repellent